 The vegetation type (Garden Route Shale Fynbos) is listed as Endangered.
-All upland areas of the site on the steep slopes are covered with forest that matches the description for Southern Afrotemperate Forest, which is not threatened, but is separately listed as protected under the National Forests Act.
-The forest areas on site fall within a CBA1.
-These forested areas are completely excluded from the proposed development (both options) and are not directly affected.
+All upland areas of the site on the steep slopes are covered with forest that matches the description for Goukamma /Mesic Dune Thicket (Cowling et al. 2023), which is not threatened, but is separately listed as protected under the National Forests Act.
+These forested areas are completely excluded from the proposed development (all options) and are not directly affected.